Where can I buy strings and accessories for my harp?

 How does the Rent To Own Program work?

 Lyon & Healy offers a Rent To Own Program, which provides beginning harpists an affordable opportunity to purchase a new Lyon & Healy or Salvi lever harp or Chicago Petite 40 pedal harp after a six-month trial period.
 At the end of six months, there is the option to either return the instrument or purchase it directly.
 If the rented harp is purchased directly, Lyon & Healy will apply the 6 months of rental fees toward the purchase price of the instrument.
-The first month’s rental fee, shipping charges and transit insurance are payable in advance.
+The six months rental fee, shipping charges and transit insurance are payable in advance.
 Credit approval and contract required.
-To apply for financing, fill out this online credit application with Allegro Credit (an independent finance company).
 Continental U.S. only.
 Please ask for additional details by emailing firstname.lastname@example.org.

 What is transit insurance?